 - Schedule VI substances have low potential for abuse and have no accepted medical use.
 Despite initiatives in other states, marijuana does not have a medically accepted use in North Carolina and is still a controlled substance.

-In addition, North Carolina drug crimes depend on the type of activity.
+In addition, North Carolina drug crime charges depend on the type of activity:

 Types of Charges